Clipse: 1993–2000: Formation and Exclusive Audio Footage

-In early 2001, Williams signed the duo to Arista Records through his recently established Star Trak imprint.
+In early 2001, Williams signed the duo to Arista Records through his recently established Star Trak Entertainment imprint.
 With the backing of the record label and the Neptunes, Clipse proceeded to record material for their debut album.
 The lead single "Grindin'" was released on May 14, 2002, and was an instant hit.
 It peaked at number 30 on the Billboard Hot 100.
 The song would go on to become Clipse's most famous song, and many publications ranked the single highly on their year-end lists.
 The second single, "When the Last Time", was dropped on July 30.
 It would become the group's highest-charting song, peaking at number 19 on the Billboard Hot 100, and staying on the chart for 21 weeks.
 Clipse then released its commercial debut Lord Willin' on August 20, 2002.
-The album opened at Number 1 on Billboard's Top R&B/Hip-Hop Albums chart and Number 4 on the Billboard 200, selling 122,000 in its first week.
+The album opened at Number 1 on Billboards Top R&B/Hip-Hop Albums chart and Number 4 on the Billboard 200, selling 122,000 in its first week.
 On October 1, 2002—a month after its release—Lord Willin' was certified Gold by the RIAA.
 A third single, "Ma, I Don't Love Her" featuring Faith Evans was released on December 3, 2002.
-It was a modest hit, peaking at number 86 on the Billboard Hot 100, and staying on the chart for 6 weeks.
+It was a modest hit, peaking at number 86 on the Billboard Hot 100, and staying on the chart for six weeks.

 Also in 2002, Clipse were guest artists on Justin Timberlake's first solo single, "Like I Love You", another Neptunes-produced crossover radio hit.
 It peaked at number 11 on the Billboard Hot 100.
 Clipse also featured on the song "What Happened to That Boy" with Birdman.
-Pusha T featured in singer Nivea's 2nd single "Run Away (I Wanna Be with U)", which peaked at #47 in Australia.
+Pusha T featured in singer Nivea's second single "Run Away (I Wanna Be with U)", which peaked at number 47 in Australia.
 In 2003, Clipse went on tour with rapper 50 Cent.